-Once you have graduated with the FD Supporting Teaching and Learning you can apply to gain a full BA (Hons) with us on the Top up degree programme Children and Young People's Care and Education or become a qualified teacher alongside your BA (Hons) by applying for our BA (Hons) Learning and Teaching in Primary Education (Top-Up) programme.
+Once you have graduated with the Early Years Care and Education Foundation Degree you can apply to gain a full BA (Hons) with us on the Top up degree programme Children and Young People's Care and Education or become a qualified teacher alongside your

+BA (Hons) by applying for our BA (Hons) Learning and Teaching in Primary Education (Top-Up) programme.
 Over previous years we have many students who have decided to continue their studies and gain the full BA (Hons) degree.
-Following this we have many more progression routes within the Teacher Training Learning and Development school which can offer you further progression within PGCE and Master's degrees (appendix 4).
+Following this we have many more progression routes within the Teacher Training Learning and Development school which can offer you further progression within PGCE and Master's degrees.
 Other students have achieved jobs in primary teaching and management positions.

-Many of our students were employed in the sector prior to starting on the FD Supporting Teaching and Learning and gained promotions within their workplace or secured new roles within the sector.
+Many of our students were employed in the sector prior to starting on the FD Early Years Care and Education and gained promotions within their workplace or secured new roles within the sector.

-2 About your course
+About your course